-670 e1:v4), while the case e1:vm is even smaller than the case e1:v1.
-As shown in Fig. 5b, most regions near margins have very large basal sliding coefficients while most of the interior has a very small value (even smaller than the value of v1), which leads to larger and smaller changes in VAF over the margin and interior, respectively.
-Thus totaly smaller change in VAF than v4 case is shown in the run with E's:e1 configuration.
-The same holds true for the configuration E_s:e1 (E = 1, PDD)
+state in the present paper.
+Among the four coefficient cases v1-vm, under $E'{s}:e1$ configuration, the non-uniform case vm shows the smallest changes in VAF under each climate scenario C1 to C3.
+Similar to the other configuration discussed above, simulated responses become larger with a uniformly enhanced basal-sliding coefficient (e1:v1 to e1:v4), while the case e1:vm is even smaller than the case e1:v1.
+As shown in Fig. 5b, most regions near margins have very large basal-sliding coefficients while most of the interior has a very small value (even smaller than the value of v1), which leads to larger and smaller changes in VAF over the margin and interior, respectively.
+Thus totally smaller change in VAF than v4 case is shown in the run with $E'{s}:e1$ configuration.
+The same holds true for the configuration $E{s}:e1$ (E = 1, PDD following Tarasov and Peltier, 2002).

-simulated responses become larger with a uniformly enhanced basal sliding coefficient (e1:v1 to

-675 following Tarasov and Peltier, 2002).
 With the default enhancement factor E = 3, the relation among four coefficient cases, v1 to vm, varies with experiment: for example, the non-uniform case vm has a response between v2 and v4 under the E's case.
-For all the non-uniform basal-sliding coefficient cases, the changes in VAF at 500 years never exceed the changes obtained by v4 (uniformly quadrupled) case and sometimes become slightly smaller than those obtained by the v1 680
+For all the non-uniform basal-sliding coefficient cases, the changes in VAF at 500 years never exceed the changes obtained by the v4 (uniformly quadrupled) case and sometimes become slightly smaller than those obtained by the v1 case.